amarnathreddy0201/amarnathreddy0201/README.md

 “In short, feature engineering creates the features, and the feature store ensures they are reusable, consistent, and production-ready.”

+# What is Data Drift and Feature Drift?

+	Answer:

+	“Data drift occurs when the overall input data distribution changes over time compared to the training data, affecting model performance.
+	Feature drift happens when a specific feature’s distribution changes over time.
+	Both can reduce accuracy, so in production we monitor distributions, set alerts, and retrain models when significant drift is detected.”

 # Question: Can you explain how BoT-SORT works in multi-object tracking?